 16.3.
-Future Subdivision and Development Impacts that Cross Municipal Boundaries

-The Town shall develop and maintain effective processes for communication, cooperation and collaboration at the political and administrative levels between the Town of Fairview and neighbouring municipalities.
+Future Subdivision and Development Impacts that Cross Municipal Boundaries The Town shall develop and maintain effective processes for communication, cooperation and collaboration at the political and administrative levels between the Town of Fairview and neighbouring municipalities.

-- 1. The Town shall prepare, where appropriate, an Intermunicipal Development Plan with adjacent municipalities and in accordance with the Municipal Government Act, to effectively coordinate land uses, future growth patterns, transportation systems and municipal infrastructure - 2.
+- 1. The Town shall prepare, where appropriate.
+Intermunicipal an Development Plan with adjacent municipalities and in accordance with the Municipal Government Act, to effectively coordinate land uses, future arowth patterns. transportation systems and municipal infrastructure - 2.
 In the absence of an Intermunicipal Development Plan with neighbouring municipalities, the Town shall develop a formal understanding and appropriate mechanism to ensure coordination of future land use and growth patterns with municipal infrastructure and servicing.

-Where future subdivision and development municipal have impacts that cross boundaries, the Town shall use and encourage the use of Area Structure Plans and development agreements, to address development potential impacts and matters such as, but not limited to:
+Where future subdivision and development have impacts that cross municipal boundaries, the Town shall use and encourage the use of Area Structure Plans and development agreements, to address potential development impacts and matters such as, but not limited to:

-- 1. Paying the cost for existing services; - 2.
-The type, amount, location, density and phasing of future land uses; - 3.
-Compatible land use and future growth patterns in border areas; - Transportation issues and impacts; - Coordination of other major infrastructure and servicing; - 6.
-Environmental implications:
+- Paying the cost for existing services; - 2.
+The type, amount, location, density and phasing of future land uses; - Compatible land use and future growth patterns in border areas; - 4.
+Transportation issues and impacts; - 5.
+Coordination of other major - 47 Town of Fairview Municipal Development Plan Bylaw No: 1003-DP-2013 infrastructure and servicing;

+- 6. Environmental implications;

 - 7. Plan implementation, including phasing requirements;

-- 8. Continued protection of natural areas;
+- Continued protection of natural areas;

 - 9. Continued coordination and connection of park systems; and

 - 10. Fiscal implications.

-- 16.4.
-Cooperative Delivery of Services